What is the invoicing process? 9 steps to get paid faster

 What is the invoicing process?

 The invoicing process is the complete workflow of creating, sending, and collecting payment for bills you issue to customers.
-It covers everything from the moment you finish a job to the moment money lands in your account.
+It covers everything from finishing a job to the moment money lands in your account.

 - Faster payments: Clear, timely invoices get paid sooner